-An ongoing public awareness campaign is recommended to provide continual and up-to-date flood information to the community.
+An ongoing public awareness campaign is recommended to provide regular and up-to-date flood information to the community.
 As part of the campaign, it is recommended that:

-- Council should provide the Buffalo and Kittys Creek Flood Study and Flood Risk Management Plan on public exhibition.
-This will provide for valuable information to the community in their understanding of the flooding issues within the study area; - Council should adopt the flood extent maps, hazard maps, flood data and flood damages data from this Study and the recently completed Flood Study into its computer database.
-This will provide for important flood information that can be easily retrieved for future development purposes and addressing resident's queries on flooding on their property; and - Council should also maintain flood markers indicating the height of past floods and flood warning signs in flood zones.
+- Information and correspondences from the Public Exhibition period should be retained for future reference; - Council should adopt the flood extent maps, hazard maps, flood data and flood damages data from this Study and the recently completed Flood Study into its computer database.
+This will provide for important flood information that can be easily retrieved for future development purposes and addressing resident's queries on flooding on their property; - Council should maintain flood markers indicating the height of past floods and flood warning signs in flood zones; - Flood information should be provided on Council's website.

-The cost of a public awareness campaign is relatively low when compared with other flood risk management options.
-Flood information can be provided on Council's website.
+It is considered that the cost of a public awareness campaign is relatively low when compared with other flood risk management options.